commanded/commanded/guides/Process Managers.md

 - `event_timeout` - a timeout for event handling to ensure that events are processed in a timely manner without getting stuck.
 - `idle_timeout` - to reduce memory usage you can configure an idle timeout, in milliseconds, after which an inactive process instance will be shutdown.

-See the [`ProcessManager` module docs](https://hexdocs.pm/commanded/Commanded.ProcessManagers.ProcessManager.html#content) for more details.
+Refer to the `Commanded.ProcessManagers.ProcessManager` module docs for more details.